brandur/sorg/content/passages-drafts/001-portland.md

 the last few years.
-I'm the type of person who's too hot 90 seconds into any kind of moving (walking, biking, running, cleaning, etc.), and am always on the lookout for ways to stay cooler.
+I'm the type of person who's too hot 90 seconds into any kind of moving (walking, biking, running, cleaning, etc.), and am always on the lookout for ways to stay cool.

-Flyknit is the answer.
+Flyknit is an answer.
 Its woven fabric may not be very good for waterproofness, but is unbeatable when it comes to breathability.
 It also looks great with its scintillating colors, and I say that as someone who's never thought that